MisbahMuib/educational-site/README.md

 https://e-learning-site-misbahmuib.netlify.app/

 ###Website description###
-The website help for study purpose.Here any of students can learn any where from buy course
+The website help for study purpose.Here any of students can learn any where from buy course.